 – Whether you were partially liable for the accident/injury

 Each state has time limits governing the period during which you can file a personal injury lawsuit.
 This is known as the “statute of limitations.”
-In Florida, you must file a claim within 4 years of the injury.
+In Florida, you must file a claim within two years of the injury.

 The short answer is — NO!
 Before signing anything after an auto accident, it’s vital that you speak to an experienced personal injury lawyer to ensure recover maximum compensation for your injuries.
 It’s a common tactic for insurers to offer a quick settlement of far less than accident victims deserve, counting on their financial hardship to motivate them to accept it.
 Always consult a qualified personal injury attorney before releasing any information.
 Giving too much information could hurt your case.